Co-Layout: LLM-driven Co-optimization for Interior Layout: Experiments

 \subsection{Qualitative Evaluations}

 \paragraph{Method Demonstration.} We present representative results of our method in \cref{fig:gallery}, demonstrating the open-vocabulary generation capability.
 The gallery begins with two apartments (a) and (b), showcasing our method's capability in generating residential layouts with detailed requirements.
-Then, a 100$\mathrm{m}^2$ clinic (c) demonstrates the method's capability in professional spaces.
-A small coffee shop (d) showcases adaptability to commercial scenarios.
+Then, a small coffee shop (c) showcases adaptability to commercial scenarios.
+A 100$\mathrm{m}^2$ clinic (d) demonstrates the method's capability in professional spaces.
 Finally, a 150$\mathrm{m}^2$ clinic (e) further validates the generation ability for larger professional spaces.
 These diverse examples highlight the flexibility of our approach in handling various inputs.

 \paragraph{Comparative Analysis.} We compare our method with Holodeck and AnyHome in \cref{fig:comparison}.
 While baseline methods can generate a rich variety of rooms and furniture, their layouts often exhibit randomness, indicating a lack of robust understanding of room function, privacy, and connectivity.
 In contrast, our co-optimization approach consistently produces well-structured designs with logical spatial hierarchy and clear circulation paths, where every room is connected to a common corridor.
 The baselines frequently violate this principle; for instance, Holodeck's layouts may require passing through a bedroom to reach the main living area (a, d), while AnyHome can generate entirely unreachable rooms (c, e).
 Furthermore, our method ensures practical room shapes, whereas AnyHome often generates irregular or narrow rooms, and Holodeck's results lack coherent circulation.
 In summary, our joint optimization of rooms and furniture ensures the resulting layouts are not only geometrically sound and fully accessible but also functionally coherent, demonstrating a deeper understanding of architectural logic.